 Loveman Village was constructed in the early 1950s with 500 units.
 At that time, it represented a significant upgrade in terms of the quality of housing available for lower income and underserved residents in Birmingham.
 In recent years, not so much.

-Though outdated, Loveman Village still counted 246 residents when the redevelopment got under way.
-One of those residents, Adriene Gadsden, attended a HUD Section 3 job fair for HABD residents hosted by HABD and Hollyhand Development.
+Though a little time worn, Loveman Village counted 246 residents when redevelopment got under way.
+One of those residents, Adriene Gadsden, attended a HUD Section 3 job fair for residents hosted by HABD and Hollyhand Development.
 Gadsden was identified as a potential candidate for an apprenticeship program available with Hollyhand Development.
 She interviewed and was selected.

 In August 2017, HABD president and CEO told the Birmingham Times, “We have a robust community engagement department … that means we work with our residents and create a case management model that we link them to services so that within five years they become self-sufficient.
 One of the things we have to do as public housing officials is break the cycle of generational poverty and generational public housing.
 We’re doing that here in Loveman Village.”